Effortless & Delicious: Your Ultimate Guide to Instant Pot Chicken Recipes

 • Insufficient liquid: The pot needs at least one cup of thin liquid to build pressure.

 • Stuck food: Bits of food, especially thick sauces, tomato paste, or starches, can stick to the bottom of the pot.
-Always deglaze the pot after sautéing, and layer ingredients carefully, adding thin liquids at the bottom.
+Always deglaze the pot after sautéing, & layer ingredients carefully, adding thin liquids at the bottom.

 • Faulty Sealing Ring: A damaged or improperly seated sealing ring can prevent pressure from building, leading to a “Burn” notice.